SamadhiPathirathna/Habit-Tracker/README.md

 ## 📄 Research Basis
 This application was developed as a final-year research project at SLIIT, focusing on real-time activity tracking and its impact on memory and cognition.

-## 📜 License
-This project is for academic and personal research purposes.
+#This project is for academic and personal research purposes.

 ---
 **Author:** Samadhi Navodya Pathirathna